 First, we examine treatment and control differences in prices that traders pay to farmers.
 Enumerators asked traders the purchase price for each shipment.
-If the traders made payments at different times (e.g., before and after harvesting), enumerators recorded the total value traders paid for cocoa, not just the harvest one.
-We denote this variable with \tilde{p} , so to differentiate it from the effective price, p, we focus on later and in the model.
+If the trader made payments at different times (e.g., before and after harvesting), enumerators recorded the total value paid to the farmer, including anything paid before harvest.
+We denote this price with \tilde{p} , so to differentiate it from the effective price, p, which accounts for the farmer's valuation of advance payment, and is defined formally below in Section 3.3.